 If you are a first time customer, you will get special attention from your server.
 They will show you the specialties of the house and guide you through the menu.
 When you order you will also be asked how hot you want each dish.
 They use three different types of chilies to get the heat where you want it – habanero, Thai, and Indian.
 I like things pretty darn hot but usually get medium which is pretty spicy.
 I can’t even imagine what the hot must be like.

 Start with the mango-rita, a smooth margarita with mango puree that goes down easy but packs a wallop!
-While you sip you’ll have plenty of time to peruse the extensive menu and munch some of the excellent Indian flat bread piping hot from the tandoor oven, such as the Garlic or Onion Naan $2.50.
+While you sip you’ll have plenty of time to browse the extensive menu and munch some of the flat bread, piping hot from the tandoor oven, such as the Garlic or Onion Naan.

 The dishes are complexly spiced, offering layers of flavor.
 Some of the better entrees include:

-Chicken Makhani – chicken and fresh puréed tomatoes with butter, peppers, ginger, garlic, and cream. $14.95 Chicken Saag – Chicken sautéed with fresh spinach, tomatoes, ginger, garlic and bittersweet fenugreek leaves $14.95.
-Tandoor Chicken – marinated overnight, with yogurt, garlic, and spices, then cooked in the traditional clay oven and served with tomatoes and onions $14.95.
-Chicken Tikka Masala – Another chicken from the Tandoori oven, sautéed in olive oil, fresh ginger, garlic, saffron cream and a complex masala sauce made from cardamom, coriander, and mace among other things $14.95.
+Chicken Makhani – chicken and fresh puréed tomatoes with butter, peppers, ginger, garlic, and cream.
+Chicken Saag – Chicken sautéed with fresh spinach, tomatoes, ginger, garlic and bittersweet fenugreek leaves.
+Tandoor Chicken – marinated overnight, with yogurt, garlic, and spices, then cooked in the traditional clay oven and served with tomatoes and onions.
+Chicken Tikka Masala – Another chicken from the Tandoori oven, sautéed in olive oil, fresh ginger, garlic, saffron cream and a complex masala sauce made from cardamom, coriander, and mace among other spices.

 Lamb is a big part of Indian cooking and it doesn’t disappoint here.
-Try the Lamb Shahi – lamb leg, slowly simmered, sautéed with fresh tomatoes, saffron, ginger, garlic, and olive oil, then garnished with almonds, raisins, and cilantro $19.95.
+Try the Lamb Shahi – lamb leg, slowly simmered, sautéed with fresh tomatoes, saffron, ginger, garlic, and olive oil, then garnished with almonds, raisins, and cilantro.
 There is also a large selection of vegetarian options.

 If you can put up with the attitude upon entering, you’ll generally get very good service when you sit down.
-The food is generally fine, though not terribly authentic to what you’ll get in India.
+Overall, the food is generally fine, though not terribly authentic to what you’ll get in India.